John Jamieson: Life

 He was born in Glasgow in March 1759 the son of Rev John Jamieson, minister of the Associate Congregation on Duke Street.
 He was educated at Glasgow Grammar School.

-He was educated at the University of Glasgow 1768 to 1771, and subsequently attended classes at the University of Edinburgh, 1775–6.
-After six years' theological study, Jamieson was licensed to preach in 1781 and became pastor of an Anti-burgher congregation in Forfar, Angus.
+He studied at the University of Glasgow 1768 to 1771, and subsequently attended classes in Divinity at the University of Edinburgh, 1775–6.
+After six years' theological study, Jamieson was licensed to preach in 1781 and became pastor of the Secessionist (Anti-burgher) congregation in Forfar, Angus.
 He was 23 years old at the time and was ordained on 23 August 1780 and the following August being involved in a "romantic, moonlit marriage".

-In 1797 he was called to the Anti-burgher church in Nicolson Street, Edinburgh, being inducted on 30 May 1797.
+In 1788 he was asked to replace Rev Adam Gib at the Anti-burgher church in Nicolson Street, Edinburgh, but did not accept this until its next vacancy, being inducted on 30 May 1797.
 The union of the Burgher and Anti-Burgher "New Licht" churches to form the United Secession Church in 1820 was largely due to his exertions.

 He retired from the ministry in 1830, spending the rest of his life in Edinburgh.
 In the 1830s he is listed as living at 4 George Square on the south side of the city.

 Jamieson was elected a Fellow of the Royal Society of Edinburgh in 1803.
 His proposers were James Bonar, Alexander Fraser Tytler, and William Moodie.
 He was also a Fellow of the Society of Antiquaries of Scotland.
 He was elected a member of the American Antiquarian Society in 1816.

+In 1827 he was elected a member of the Bannatyne Club.

-He died at home, 4 George Square in Edinburgh on 12 July 1838 and is buried in St Cuthbert's churchyard.
+He retired due to ill health in 1830 and died at home, 4 George Square, Edinburgh on 12 July 1838 and is buried in St Cuthbert's churchyard.
 He was buried with his son Robert (who pre-deceased him) in a large and elaborate grave in the southern section.
 His inscription is on the rear of the monument.